feijaouk/antoniocloud.com/docs/_pages/training.md

 >
 > At Pluralsight, we believe everyone should have the opportunity to create progress through technology and develop the skills of tomorrow.
 >
-> With assessments, learning paths and courses authored by industry experts, our platform helps businesses and individuals benchmark expertise across roles, speed up release cycles and build reliable, secure products.""
+> With assessments, learning paths and courses authored by industry experts, our platform helps businesses and individuals benchmark expertise across roles, speed up release cycles and build reliable, secure products."
 >

-TIP: I like the roleIQ method to personalise specific content to my learning path.
+TIP: Make use of the [roleIQ](https://app.pluralsight.com/roleiq/) to better personalise specific content for your learning path.

 ---